Google’s PageRank factors help Google’s Spiders Index your pages. Google’s PageRank measures the importance of a web page.

 46. Too Many Outbound Links: Straight from the aforementioned Quality rater document:

 “Some pages have way, way too many links, obscuring the page and distracting from the Main Content”

-47. Quantity of Other Keywords Page Ranks For: If the page ranks for several other keywords it may give Google an internal sign of quality.
+47. The quantity of Other Keywords Page Ranks For: If the page ranks for several other keywords it may give Google an internal sign of quality.